Diane-cumulus/cldemo-roh-docker-swarm/README.md

 # Privileged Mode Containers

 The Cumulus RoH container is deployed as a privileged container with access to the "host" network.
 This means that the applications running in the container have unfettered access to the interfaces and kernel just like a real baremetal application would.
-This can be dangerous if the container were to become compromised as the container essentially has root access.
+The container essentially has root access and treat it as such.

 # Manually Starting and Stopping the Cumulus RoH Container